Categories

 the order of candidates on ballot-papers, and

-the Group Voting Tickets
+the Group

-readily persuaded to adopt a specific choice
+allow voters to be readily persuaded to adopt a

-of candidates from a ticket lodged by their
+specific choice of candidates from a ticket

-party of choice, and to not bother
+lodged by their party of choice, and to not

-distinguishing between the particular
+bother distinguishing between the particular

-candidates, even though, unlike the case with
+candidates, even though - unlike the case with

-party list systems, which are indirect
+party list systems, which are indirect electoral

-electoral systems, there is provision for them
+systems - there is provision for them to do so,

-them than the easy method of donkey voting or
+easy method of donkey

-outcome.
+final outcome.
 7.

 DESCRIPTIONS OF A WIDE RANGE OF